 - You are more likely to choose an action similar to one that yielded a positive result in the past.

-The more of an expert someone is, the more they should trust their gut when making decisions, new research shows.
+The more of an expert someone is, the more they should trust their gut when making decisions, research has shown.

-"Although there's been a lot of research on the concept of intuition, there's relatively little research directly comparing whether it's best to 'trust your gut' versus taking time to make a decision," said Erick Dane, the study's lead author and assistant professor of management at Rice's Jones Graduate School of Business.
+"Although there's been a lot of research on the concept of intuition, there's relatively little research directly comparing whether it's best to 'trust your gut' versus taking time to make a decision," said Erik Dane, the study's lead author and an assistant professor of management at the Rice University Jones Graduate School of Business.

-The results were based on two separate experiments, one in which participants rated the difficulty of basketball shots and one in which participants judged whether designer handbags were real or fake.
+The results were based on two separate experiments.
+In one experiment, participants rated the difficulty of basketball shots, and in the other, participants judged whether designer handbags were real or fake.